-Originally from Manila, Philippines, Matt Manalo creates work as an ongoing journal of experiences from his time living in the Philippines in juxtaposition to his life in the United States.
-At the age of 18, he and his family moved to the United States in pursuit of a better life.
-Although living in a city as diverse as Houston, he continues to reconcile his old life with his new life.
-Manalo states, “As an artist, I was looking for a tangible outlet to express my feelings, memories, and newfound experiences.”
-He is constantly redefining his definition of “home,” while struggling with memories from his homeland and the feeling of being split in two.
+Originally from Manila, Philippines, Matt Manalo creates work as a form of an ongoing journal of experiences from his time living in the Philippines in juxtaposition to his life in the United States.
+He continues to reconcile his old life with his new life in Houston, which is known for being one of the most diverse cities.
+Manalo states, “As an artist, I was looking for a tangible outlet to express my feelings, memories and newfound experiences.”
+He is constantly redefining his definition of “home,” while struggling with memories from his homeland and the feeling of being split into two pieces emotionally.

-Matt’s work represents an abstracted image of a specific place or memory from home in the Philippines or surroundings in Houston.
-He incorporates repetitive marks, shapes, collage, stamped images, and scratch marks in his work.
+Manalo’s work represents an abstracted image of a specific place or memory from either back home or from his new surroundings in Houston and different cities he has been.
+The artist incorporates various materials, repetitive marks, shapes, collage, and/or stamped images and scratch marks on his work.
 They signify the amount of “to and fro” with flashbacks that he has when making a piece.
-The physical or visual texture on the surface represents the grittiness of living in a city like Manila.
-Through his work, he has two very different stories to tell.
+One notable aspect of Manalo’s work is the significant amount of physical or visual texture on the surface, which represents the grittiness of living in a city like Manila.